yushulx/flutter-barcode-plugin/README.md

+The project is not maintained anymore.
+It has been migrated to https://github.com/yushulx/flutter_barcode_sdk.

 # Flutter Barcode Plugin
 The sample demonstrates how to create a simple ``Flutter barcode plugin`` with [Dynamsoft Barcode Reader SDK](https://www.dynamsoft.com/Products/Dynamic-Barcode-Reader.aspx).